sergiors/prelude/README.md

 API
 ---
-All functions are automatically applied partial application and have constant to help to work with point-free style.
+All functions is unitary, exception when the second argument is optional and have constant to help to work with point-free style.

 ```
 allPass()
 always()
 anyPass()
 append()
-apply()
 compose()
 cond()
+consts()
 divide()
 equals()
 filter()